-A 29-year-old woman from Brazil presents to clinic with a complaint of several months of a slowly progressive perianal ulcer.
-She came to the United States approximately 3 weeks prior to starting a graduate school program.
+A 33-year-old woman from South Africa who is visiting the United States is evaluated in a clinic with a several-month history of a slowly progressive perianal ulcer.
 The ulcer is painless, and there is no associated lymphadenopathy.
 Physical examination is notable for a 4 by 5 cm perianal area of red, friable granulation tissue.
-Empiric treatments for genital herpes syphilis were given with no improvement, and test results for syphilis, herpes simplex virus, and HIV are all negative.
-She returns 1 week later, and during the examination, a wooden tongue depressor is gently applied to the ulcer and this causes bleeding.
+Empiric treatments for genital herpes and syphilis were given with no improvement, and test results for syphilis, herpes simplex virus, and HIV are all negative.
+She returns 1 week later, and during the examination, a wooden tongue depressor is gently applied to the ulcer, and this causes bleeding.
 A diagnosis of granuloma inguinale is suspected based on the appearance of the lesion and the clinical course.

 Which one of the following is the best next step to make a diagnosis of granuloma inguinale?